Mohamed Nadir Sebaa

-Mohamed Nadir Sebaa, (Arabic: محمد النذير السبع) is an Algerian novelist and poet, born on 28 November 1956 Batna.
-He writes novels and poetry in French language.
+Mohamed Nadir Sebaa (Arabic: محمد النذير السبع) is an Algerian novelist and poet, born on 28 November 1956 in Batna.
+He writes novels and poetry in the French language.
 The novelist is known for focusing his work on dissecting the reality of his society over different periods of time, and by mentioning the names of places and people as they are pronounced locally, without translation or modification.

-Sebaa had a friendship with Kateb Yacine, whom described him in a letter he sent to him, as “The writer of Humility, Simplicity and True Sense.”
+Sebaa had a friendship with Kateb Yacine, who described him in a letter he sent to him as "The writer of Humility, Simplicity and True Sense."

 Education

 He studied in several Algerian cities such as Batna, Skikda and Annaba, and graduated with a university degree from the National School of Administration in Algiers.

 Career

-He started teaching at university Batna1 Hadj Lakhdar Algeria, as a professor of literature.
+He started teaching at university Batna 1 Hadj Lakhdar Algeria, as a professor of literature.
 In 2004, he was entrusted with the task of supervising the culture sector in Wilaya of Batna.
-Sebaa, a founder of the magazine “Culture Books,” (Arabic: kraris althaqafa).
-In the media, Sebaa contributed his articles to the a weekly French-language "Estrangement" (Arabic: Al-Qutah), owned by the writer Tahar Djaout, which disappeared after his death.
-He also published some articles in the Eurasian newspaper (French section) in 1992, and in the daily “Al-Sharq Al-Jumhouri” published in Annaba.
+Sebaa, a founder of the magazine "Culture Books," (Arabic: kraris althaqafa).
+In the media, Sebaa contributed articles to the weekly French-language "Estrangement" (Arabic: Al-Qutah), owned by the writer Tahar Djaout, which disappeared after his death.
+He also published some articles in the Eurasian newspaper (French section) in 1992, and in the daily "Al-Sharq Al-Jumhouri" published in Annaba.